-You are being invited to participate in this long-term follow-up study because you were previously enrolled in a research study where you received your own cells that had been changed (gene-modified) using Zinc Finger Nucleases (ZFNs).
+You are being invited to participate in this long-term follow-up study because you were previously enrolled in a research study where you received your own cells that had been changed (gene-modified) using C34-CXCR4 lentivirus.
 Your participation is voluntary which means you can choose whether or not you want to participate.